Green Monster Brownies

 Make the green slime drizzle

-Whisk the powdered sugar, milk, and vanilla until smooth and thick like slow ribbon.
+In a small bowl whisk the powdered sugar, milk, and vanilla together until smooth, thick, and lump free.

 -